Welcome to the Happy Kids family

 Your child may have already started their settling in to preschool nursery.
 We do lots of things to make this as easy as possible for you and your child.
 To help us with this we ask you to complete This is me at Home with your preschool nursery manager.
 It asks simple questions about what routines you may have at home, likes and dislikes, what your child likes to play with or anything else you feel would be useful for us know about your child.
 We can then plan activities to help your child develop new skills and make them comfortable and settled in the preschool nursery.

-In your welcome pack you will be given some information about who your Key Person at Happy Kids is.
-You can also find this information on our notice boards in the welcome area of the preschool nursery.
+Every child at Happy Kids is allocated a key person.
+We will introduce you to your child’s key person and you can also find out information on our information boards in nursery.
 Your Key Person will be one of our team members who will develop a close relationship with you and your child.

 Having a Key Person helps your child to feel settled, happy and safe.
 They are responsible for your child’s care, development and learning.